How To Add Charts And Graphs To WordPress

 Click on ‘Visualizations‘ …

-Select the element you want to add to your content and click the “insert” icon …
+Find the graph or chart you want to add to your content and click the “insert” icon …

-Once you have added the shortcode, click on Publish to publish (or update) your page or post …
+Once you have added the item, click on Publish to publish (or update) your post or page …

-After updating your post/page, click ‘View post’ to see the result …
+After the page/post has been updated, click ‘View post’ to see it …

-As mentioned earlier, the plugin also displays responsive charts for mobile device viewing …
+As mentioned previously, Visualizer also displays responsive charts for mobile browsers …

-As you can see, WordPress Visualizer allows you to insert and customize dynamic charts and graphs in your content.
-You can edit your data and your changes will automatically be reflected throughout your site.
-This is great if you’re working with interactive graph information in WordPress.
+As you can see, Visualizer allows you to add and customize dynamic charts and graphs in your content.
+You can modify your data and the changes will automatically be reflected wherever you have inserted your charts, graphs, comparison bars , etc. in your website.
+This makes managing interactive chart information in WordPress really easy.

-The developers of this plugin have created a series of tutorials you can refer to to learn how to edit, customize and use WordPress Visualizer.
+The developers of this plugin have created a number of step-by-step tutorials you can refer to to learn how to edit, customize and use the Visualizer plugin for WordPress.

 Congratulations!
-Now you know how to easily create stunning and mobile-responsive bar charts and graphs in WordPress.
+Now you know how to easily add attractive and interactive charts and graphs to WordPress.